The 12 Best Music Visualizer Websites and Apps (Free and Paid)

 On it you’ll find anything you need for your videos, from visualizations to background music and so on, all copyright infringement free.

 Plane9 is a quite cool piece of software that’s made just for the video visualization of music you’re playing.
-This is a program, so you need to download it and run it to use it.
+This is a program, so you need to install it on your computer.

 The minimum requirement is to have a minimum OpenGL 3.3 graphic card or newer.
 It operates on Windows, macOS, as well as the most popular VR machines (Oculus Rift, HTCVive).